St. Paul Family Use Sleuth Skills To Find Missing Show Dog In Stolen Van

 “Every time I talked to the owner, she just kept begging me ‘Please find him.’
 And I said ‘You know what,’ I sent this in a message, ‘I will be out here all night and you are gonna have him back,” Tara Wintz said.

-Baker’s friend picked up Jasper earlier in the evening to bring him back home.MORE NEWS: Hennepin Co.
-Attorney Launches HEALS 2.0 Partnership To Halt Crime Surge
+Baker’s friend picked up Jasper earlier in the evening to bring him back home.MORE NEWS: Wisconsin Gubernatorial Campaigns Hauling In Massive Funds In Contest Over Battleground State

 WCCO is waiting to hear from the St. Paul police to see if they arrested the man for stealing the van and the dog.